serghiou/mendelian-randomization/README.md

 <div align="justify">

-A repository on resources about Mendelian Randomization
+A repository on resources about Mendelian Randomization.

 ## Resources